Moscow Domodedovo Airport: Rail

 The airport has a railway station with service to the Paveletsky Rail Terminal in central Moscow.
 The rail connection, which was completed in 2002, provides Aeroexpress trains (takes 45 min; coach class costs 500 rubles, business class costs 1,000 rubles), with two stops at Paveletsky Rail Terminal and Verkhnie Kotly railway station.
 Regular suburban commuter trains in the Paveletsky suburban railway line take 65 to 70 min and cost 198 rubles, but are infrequent during the day.

 Bus

 Connection to Moscow is served by bus 308, 1185 Aeroexpress and commercial marshrutka minivans (more frequent departures): to Domodedovskaya of Moscow Metro Zamoskvoretskaya Line (#2).
-The fare is 170 rubles (eq. to 1,9 US$), travel time around 45 minutes.

 Local buses and marshrutkas 11, 26, 30, 17k, 30k, 47k, 52k link to nearby towns and connect to the railway station in the Paveletsky suburban railway line at Domodedovo municipality.

 Bus 999 is south-east bound and connects the airport to Bronnitsy, Kolomna and Ryazan.

 Road

 The airport has several long and short term parking lots.
-The terminal itself is accessed from the junction of Moscow Ring Road and Kashirskoye Highway via a designated 22 kilometer (14 mi) four-lane freeway.
+The terminal itself is accessed from the junction of Moscow Ring Road and Kashirskoye Highway via a designated 22 km four-lane freeway.
 Passengers can use the services of a licensed taxi, popular mobile applications for ordering a car, as well as take a carsharing located in the parking P3.